Suitability of Capital Allocations for Performance Measurement: Suitability for performance measurement with RRRs

 If we directly assume that the underlying convex risk measure is continuous at the aggregate position $X$, then assumption (A) is satisfied, the subdifferential of $\rho$ at $X$ is nonempty and thus the subgradient allocation exists and is suitable for performance measurement with a reward-risk ratio $\alpha$.
 Since the continuity of a convex risk measure $\rho$ on $L^p$ follows from the finiteness of $\rho$ on $L^p$, $1\leq p \leq \infty$ we can formulate the following corollary.

-\begin{corollary} Let $\theta:L^p \rightarrow \mathbb{R}$ be a reward measure.
-Let $\rho:L^p\rightarrow \mathbb{R}$ be a convex risk measure and let $\alpha$ be a reward-risk ratio of type \eqref{eq:def:reward-risk-ratio}.
-Then the subdifferential of $\rho$ at $X$ is nonempty for any $X\in L^p$, $1\leq p < \infty$, and any subgradient risk capital allocation is suitable for performance measurement with $\alpha$ at any $X\in L^p$. \end{corollary} As already mentioned in Section \ref{sec:CA} G\^ateaux-differentiability of $\rho$ at $X$ leads to continuity of $\rho$ at $X$ and to the uniqueness of the subgradient of $\rho$ at $X$.
+\begin{corollary} Let $\theta:L^p \rightarrow \mathbb{R}$, $1\leq p < \infty$ be a functional with the properties ($\bar{S}$) and (P).
+Let $\rho:L^p\rightarrow \mathbb{R}$, $1\leq p < \infty$ be a convex risk measure and let $\alpha$ be a reward-risk ratio of type \eqref{eq:def:reward-risk-ratio}.
+Then the subdifferential of $\rho$ at $X$ is nonempty for any $X\in L^p$ and any subgradient risk capital allocation is suitable for performance measurement with $\alpha$ at any $X\in L^p$. \end{corollary} As already mentioned in Section \ref{sec:CA}, G\^ateaux-differentiability of a continuous $\rho$ at $X$ leads to the uniqueness of the subgradient of $\rho$ at $X$.
 In this case the G\^ateaux-derivative is the only element of the subdifferential of $\rho$ at $X$ and thus the capital allocation defined in \eqref{eq:gradient_allocation_2} is suitable for performance measurement with a reward-risk ratio $\alpha$ at $X$.
-This allows us to formulate the final corollary from Theorem \ref{prop:suitability}. \begin{corollary} Let $\theta:L^p \rightarrow \mathbb{R}\cup\{-\infty\}$ be a reward measure.
+This allows us to formulate the final corollary from Theorem \ref{prop:suitability}. \begin{corollary} Let $\theta:L^p \rightarrow \mathbb{R}\cup\{-\infty\}$, $1\leq p\leq \infty$ be a functional with the properties ($\bar{S}$) and (P).
 Let $\alpha$ be a reward-risk ratio of type \eqref{eq:def:reward-risk-ratio}.
-If the risk measure $\rho :L^p \rightarrow \mathbb{R}\cup\{+\infty\}$ is G{\^a}teaux-differentiable at the aggregate position $X\in L^p$, $1\leq p \leq \infty$, then the gradient risk capital allocation, defined by
+If the risk measure $\rho :L^p \rightarrow \mathbb{R}\cup\{+\infty\}$, $1\leq p\leq \infty$ is continuous and G{\^a}teaux-differentiable at the aggregate position $X$, then the gradient risk capital allocation, defined by

 exists and is suitable for performance measurement with $\alpha$ at $X$. \end{corollary} \begin{proof} This follows directly from Corollary \ref{cor:subgr} and the reasoning from Section \ref{sec:CA}. \end{proof}